How to Manage Salesforce Licensing in Certero

 Scheduled reports

-Use the platform's scheduled report feature to email grid reports (filtered or unfiltered) as spreadsheet attachments on a recurring basis — for example, a monthly list of users who have not logged into Salesforce in the last 90 days.
+Use the scheduled-report feature to email grid reports (filtered or unfiltered) as spreadsheet attachments on a recurring basis — for example, a monthly list of users who have not logged into Salesforce in the last 90 days.

 Custom reports